SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 app.UseSystemWebAdapters();

 app.MapDefaultControllerRoute();
-// This is responsible that request are forwarded
+// This is responsible that requests are forwarded
-// you need to change the configuration for ProxyTo to
+// You need to change the configuration for ProxyTo to
 // your legacy project's address

 app.MapForwarder("/{**catch-all}", app.Configuration["ProxyTo"])